 ⚡️ Impromptu Knowledge Screencasts

 An other format I personally enjoy doing is the “spontaneous” knowlege sharing with a screencast .
-I’m in the Infrastructure, where product engineers might not necessarly have the need to understand what happens “behind the scene”, but where the knowledge could be useful or pick their curiosity.
+I’m in the infrastructure team, where product engineers might not necessarly need to understand what happens “behind the scene”, but where the knowledge could be useful to understand more how service bahave, or simply can pick their curiosity for learning purpose.

 I especially enjoy the screencast format for few reasons: